Southern Illinois visits Dia and Belmont - WTOP News

 Nashville, Tennessee; Wednesday, 7:30 p.m.
 EST

-BOTTOM LINE: Belmont hosts the Southern Illinois Salukis after Malik Dia scored 25 points in Belmont’s 96-78 victory over the Valparaiso Beacons.
+BOTTOM LINE: Belmont hosts the Southern Illinois Salukis after Malik Dia scored 25 points in Belmont’s 96-78 victory against the Valparaiso Beacons.

-The Bruins are 9-2 in home games.
-Belmont is 2-0 in games decided by 3 points or fewer.
+The Bruins have gone 9-2 at home.
+Belmont is third in the MVC with 15.0 assists per game led by Keishawn Davidson averaging 3.9.

-The Salukis are 8-6 against MVC opponents.
-Southern Illinois is fifth in the MVC scoring 73.1 points per game and is shooting 46.4%.

 Belmont makes 47.6% of its shots from the field this season, which is 3.1 percentage points higher than Southern Illinois has allowed to its opponents (44.5%).
-Southern Illinois has shot at a 46.4% clip from the field this season, 0.2 percentage points higher than the 46.2% shooting opponents of Belmont have averaged.
+Southern Illinois averages 8.2 made 3-pointers per game this season, 0.4 fewer makes per game than Belmont allows.

-TOP PERFORMERS: Cade Tyson is averaging 16.5 points and 5.6 rebounds for the Bruins.
-Dia is averaging 17.4 points over the last 10 games for Belmont.
+TOP PERFORMERS: Davidson is averaging 8.2 points and 3.9 assists for the Bruins.
+Dia is averaging 17.4 points and 5.5 rebounds while shooting 47.1% over the last 10 games for Belmont.

-Clarence Rupert is averaging 8.4 points and 6.2 rebounds for the Salukis.
-Trent Brown is averaging 2.3 made 3-pointers over the last 10 games for Southern Illinois.

 LAST 10 GAMES: Bruins: 4-6, averaging 73.3 points, 31.5 rebounds, 15.2 assists, 7.2 steals and 2.8 blocks per game while shooting 45.4% from the field.
 Their opponents have averaged 78.1 points per game.